pythonhealthdatascience/rdesrap_mms/README.md

 ├── NEWS.md                     # Describes changes between releases (equivalent to a changelog for R packages) ├── rap_template_r_des.Rproject # Project settings
 ├── README.md                   # This file!
 Describes the repository
-└── renv.lock                   # Lists R version and all packages in the R environment
+├── renv.lock                   # Lists R version and all packages in the R environment └── run_rmarkdown.sh            # Bash script to run knit all .Rmd from the command line
 ```

 <br>